r-lib/rappdirs/cran-comments.md

 * Compared to the previous submission, this does a better job of acknowledging the copyright:

+    * I've listed myself as a copyright holder in Authors@R

     * Activestate and Rstudio are now listed as a copyright holder in Authors@R.

     * The LICENSE follows standard conventions